komaxx/pet-a-mac/README.md

 Pet it for a bit!
 At some point it will start looking happy and purring.

 #### Nothing's happening:
 Patience!
-Or: Check your volume.
+Also: Check your volume.

 #### Butbut, it's screeching!!
 Don't go against the fur or too quickly!
-Noone likes that
+Noone likes that.

 ## Get it (for non-developers):